ObserveRTC/schemas/npm-samples-lib/README.md

-encoderImplementation | Indicate the name of the encoder implementation library active | Indicates whether this RTP stream is configured to be sent or disabled frameWidth | The frame width in pixels of the frames targeted by the media encoder frameHeight | The frame width the media encoder targeted framesPerSecond | The encoded number of frames in the last second on the corresponded media source framesSent | TThe total number of frames sent on the corresponded RTP stream hugeFramesSent | The total number of huge frames (avgFrameSize * 2.5) on the corresponded RTP stream framesEncoded | The total number of frames encoded by the media source keyFramesEncoded | The total number of keyframes encoded on the corresponded RTP stream qpSum | The sum of the QP the media encoder provided on the corresponded RTP stream. totalEncodeTime | The total time in seconds spent in encoding media frames for the corresponded RTP stream. qualityLimitationDurationNone | Time elapsed in seconds when the RTC connection has not limited the quality qualityLimitationDurationCPU | Time elapsed in seconds the RTC connection had a limitation because of CPU qualityLimitationDurationBandwidth | Time elapsed in seconds the RTC connection had a limitation because of Bandwidth qualityLimitationDurationOther | Time elapsed in seconds the RTC connection had a limitation because of Other factor qualityLimitationReason | Indicate a reason for the quality limitation of the corresponded synchronization source qualityLimitationResolutionChanges | The total number of resolution changes occured ont he corresponded RTP stream due to quality changes firCount | The total number FIR packets sent from this endpoint to the source on the corresponded RTP stream pliCount | The total number of Picture Loss Indication sent on the corresponded RTP stream packetsReceived | The total number of packets received on the corresponded synchronization source
+encoderImplementation | Indicate the name of the encoder implementation library active | Indicates whether this RTP stream is configured to be sent or disabled frameWidth | The frame width in pixels of the frames targeted by the media encoder frameHeight | The frame height in pixels of the frames targeted by the media encoder framesPerSecond | The encoded number of frames in the last second on the corresponding media source framesSent | The total number of frames sent on the corresponding RTP stream hugeFramesSent | The total number of huge frames (avgFrameSize * 2.5) on the corresponding RTP stream framesEncoded | The total number of frames encoded by the media source keyFramesEncoded | The total number of keyframes encoded on the corresponding RTP stream qpSum | The sum of the QP the media encoder provided on the corresponding RTP stream. totalEncodeTime | The total time in seconds spent in encoding media frames for the corresponding RTP stream. qualityLimitationDurationNone | Time elapsed in seconds when the RTC connection has not limited the quality qualityLimitationDurationCPU | Time elapsed in seconds the RTC connection had a limitation because of CPU qualityLimitationDurationBandwidth | Time elapsed in seconds the RTC connection had a limitation because of Bandwidth qualityLimitationDurationOther | Time elapsed in seconds the RTC connection had a limitation because of Other factor qualityLimitationReason | Indicate a reason for the quality limitation of the corresponded synchronization source qualityLimitationResolutionChanges | The total number of resolution changes occurred on the corresponded RTP stream due to quality changes firCount | The total number FIR packets sent from this endpoint to the source on the corresponded RTP stream pliCount | The total number of Picture Loss Indication sent on the corresponded RTP stream packetsReceived | The total number of packets received on the corresponded synchronization source